What Are Food Grade Sanitisers Used For? Practical Uses

 Are food-grade sanitisers used after detergent?

 Yes, always use a detergent to remove dirt and grease first.
-Then, a food-grade sanitiser will be applied to disinfect and ensure safe, clean surfaces.
+Then apply a food-grade sanitiser to disinfect and ensure safe, clean surfaces.

 What is the purpose of sanitising food safety?

-Sanitising helps reduce the risk of foodborne illnesses by killing bacteria and maintaining hygienic food-handling environments in kitchens and food service establishments.
+Sanitising helps reduce the risk of any foodborne illness by killing bacteria and maintaining hygienic food-handling environments in kitchens and food service establishments.